The Hush Sound: 2009–present: Hiatus and reunion

 In the fall of 2008, The Hush Sound confirmed that they will be taking a hiatus to pursue other careers in music.
 Greta formed Gold Motel and they released their debut EP in December 2009.
-Their full-length album was released on June 1, 2010.
-Bob has announced his band, Stamps the Band, which he is currently working on as of now.
-The band played a reunion show at Chicago's Metro concert hall on December 26, 2010 and two shows at Bottom Lounge on February 3 and 4, 2012.
+Bob announced his band, Stamps.
+The Hush Sound played a reunion show at Chicago's Metro concert hall on December 26, 2010 and two shows at Bottom Lounge on February 3 and 4, 2012.

-Between 2015 and 2017, Morris worked on his solo project called Le Swish.
-Morris was also the bassist in the California band Debate Team with OneRepublic guitarist Drew Brown, OK Go drummer Dan Konopka and vocalist Ryan McNeill.
-Debate Team's debut EP, entitled Wins Again, was released independently in January 2011.

 The band ended their hiatus and announced a small number of tour dates for fall 2012.
-They have been playing new songs and are working an EP or album for release in 2013 with the original lineup.
-Two of their new songs were released on March 20, 2013 (the day after the last stop on their tour), on an EP called "Forty Five".
+They played new songs, two of which were released on March 20, 2013, the day after the last stop on their tour, on an EP called "Forty Five".
 One of the songs, "Not a Stranger," was released via The Onion's "AV Club."

 In 2016, they embarked on another reunion tour branded as their "1000 Year Anniversary Tour".
-The tour in fact celebrated the 10th anniversary of the release of Like Vines and their sets began with a full play-through of the album.
+The tour celebrated the 10th anniversary of the release of Like Vines and their sets began with a full play-through of the album.
+Though no official breakup statement was released, the band has been inactive ever since.
+Between 2015 and 2017, Morris worked on his solo project called Le Swish.
+Morris was also the bassist in the California supergroup Debate Team with OneRepublic guitarist Drew Brown, OK Go drummer Dan Konopka and vocalist Ryan McNeill.
+Debate Team's debut EP, entitled Wins Again, was released independently in January 2011.